ratcht/heart-arrhythmia/README.md

+# ECE 198 Project Repo

-The codebase for our ECE 198 (Project Studio) Submission
+The codebase for our ECE 198 (Project Studio) Submission.